 The Clarendon Fund offers full funding to applicants pursuing a DPhil, a terminal MPhil or a combined programme of MPhil/MSc and DPhil study at Oxford.

 If you are an applicant whose MPhil is the first stage of a doctoral programme, then you should include a brief outline of your intended DPhil research in your statement of purpose.
-The Clarendon Fund’s selection process is very competitive, and the DPIR may nominate up to eight applicants for these scholarships.
+The Clarendon Fund’s selection process is very competitive, and the DPIR may nominate a limited number of applicants for these scholarships.

 You can read more about the Clarendon Fund and its scholarships here.